r1999-ron/APIRateLimiterDemo/README.md

 - Logging: Comprehensive logging captures processing details and potential errors.

-Code Structure
+Code Structure:
  The project follows the standard Java package structure and consists of the following key components:

 - ExpressionEvaluatorApp: The main application class that orchestrates the entire process.
 - Expression: A class representing an expression to be evaluated.
 - acquireToken(): Method implementing the token bucket algorithm for rate limiting.
 - callApi(): Method for making HTTP requests to an external math evaluation API.
 - Logging: Extensive logging is used to record processing details and errors.

+Overall Flow:

+When the program starts, it reads expressions from the user and adds them to a queue.
+A separate processing thread retrieves expressions from the queue and sends them to an external API for evaluation while respecting rate limits.
+Results are logged, and the program gracefully exits when all expressions are processed.

 Dependencies:
 - Java (JDK 8+)